 BTEC Tech Awards - Digital Information Technology

-Year 9 are currently studying the new level 2 BTEC Tech Award for Digital Information Technology.
+Year 9 & 10 are currently studying level 2 BTEC Tech Award for Digital Information Technology.
 The qualification has three components.
-Components 1 and 2 component 3 is an exam which assesses the knowledge and skills you developed across all three components.
-The external assessment will tests recall of the knowledge gained and application of that knowledge in realistic scenarios and situations.
+Components 1 and 2 are assessed internally while component 3 is an exam which tests the knowledge and skills you developed across all three components.
+The external assessment will test recall of the knowledge gained and application of that knowledge in realistic scenarios and situations.

 Extra Curricular Activities

-On Thursday, we are currently running after school intervention sessions for Year 11, which will focus on examination questions and techniques.
+We also run after school intervention sessions for Year 11, which focuses on examination questions and techniques.